Callgent/callgent-docs/blog/2024-03-18-differences-between-callgent-and-ifttt/index.md

 Overall, our goal is to place everything on the same platform, especially emphasizing the seamless integration of the

-- "Service as a Callable Agent"
+- "Service as a Callable AI Agent"

 concepts.